LEARN THAT EXTRA SKILL. USE IT!!

 The CCTV Operator & Control Room Management covers among many other areas the following:

 - Body Language skills

-- Call handling standard and techniques, difficult callers and active listening
+- Call handling standards and techniques, difficult callers, and active listening

 - Hostile recognizance

 - SMART and MOSAIC (both encoding and decoding)